 Test for Witches in Africa

-Witch Trial Tests in Africa in 2019
+Witch Trial Tests in Africa.

 Powdered bark of the Nkasa tree is given to suspected witches as a test to prove innocence or guilt.
 In 2019 this is how witches are identified in Southern Malawi and rural Democratic Republic of Congo in Africa.